Yeti Roadie Wheeled Review: Is the $500 Cooler Worth Buying?

 Confession: I am a bit of a Yeti evangelist.
 If Yeti makes it, chances are I own it.
 The Rambler Tumbler?
 Duh—it’s what keeps me hydrated every day.
 The Yeti Hopper?
 Absolutely; it’s my go-to for boat days and backyard picnics.
 The Tundra Haul?
 Of course!
 It’s easily one of my favorites.

 So when I heard that the brand was releasing the Yeti Roadie Wheeled cooler, I immediately jumped on it.
 (And by jumped on it, I mean ordered one for myself.)
 Here are my honest thoughts on the $500 cooler—and whether or not it’s worth the splurge.

 What is the Yeti Roadie Wheeled Cooler?

 The Yeti Roadie Wheeled is exactly what it sounds like: the wildly popular Yeti Roadie cooler but on wheels.
 The design upgrade allows it to come in two larger sizes—48 quarts and 60 quarts—than the standard Roadie, which is only available in a 24-quart capacity.
-It’s currently only available on Yeti’s website, where it retails for $450 to $500.
+It’s currently available on Yeti’s website and Amazon, where it retails for $450 to $500.